joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 Fun fact: this makes every request instantly stubbable for testing.

 My current (as of 2020-05-01) favorite method of dealing with API requests is a light wrapper around Axios (which itself is already a wrapper) that exposes request data via [AsyncData](../General/AsyncData/README.md) objects.

+#### Requesting Data: Every View Should Act As If It Is The Only View

+As noted prior, every View should be written as if it is the only View.
+How this applies to API Requests is thus: Every View must declare the data it needs to request from the API, and must never assume some other view will make that request for it.

+This once again goes to reducing tight couplings through out the application, thus making maintenance and refactoring easier.

+If naively followed, this would lead to multiple redundant requests, which of course we want to avoid since that would lead to very obvious user lag and server load.
+To avoid these issues then, we want to implement a base Request Service that among other things handles duplicate requests.

 #### The Requests Module